DaniDR4/VGC-Damage-Calculator/README.md

-# VGC 2024 Damage Calculator
+# Scarlet & Violet Damage Calculator (Variant)
-Originally the official Nuggetbridge damage calculator 2015-2016, later adapted for Trainer Tower 2017-2020, now adapted for Nimbasa City Post from 2021-present.
-Maintained and developed by nerd-of-now.
+This repository hosts a streamlined take on the long-running competitive Pokémon damage calculator, focused on modern Scarlet & Violet regulation formats.

 If there are inaccuracies please submit an issue or pull request!